morganestes/sublime-recess/README.md

 There are three ways to run it:

-1. Right-click in the window and select RECESS.
+1. Right-click in the window and select the options from the Recess menu.
-2. Ctrl+Shift+R on your keyboard.
+2. Ctrl+Shift+R on your keyboard for linting, Ctrl+Shift+Alt+R for compiling.
 3. Use Ctrl+Shif+P to open the Command Pallete.
-Type "Recess" to get the command "Recess: Check for problems."
+Type "Recess" to get the commands to choose from.